HewlettPackard/swarm-learning/docs/User/SWOP_profile_schema.md

             items       :
                 type        : object
                 uniqueItems : true

+    # Allow service endpoints to be specified as domain names, rather than IPs.
+    # Traffic can be routed through a reverse proxy or a web gateway by making
+    # these name servers resolve the domain names into the IP of the reverse
+    # proxy and then, configuring the reverse proxy to forward to the appropriate
+    # service.
+This is at a global level for now - primarily because we cannot
+    # think of a use case for two containers on a production box wanting to use
+    # different name servers.
+If and when someone demonstrates the scenario, we
+    # can move this field down to the nodes section.
+To limit the current scope
+    # of work, we do not support any of the other related parameters, such as
+    # dns-opt, dns-search and domain-name.
+Further, we feel we should explore
+    # ways to create an open specification that can accept all valid parameters
+    # and not just a chosen handful.
+    dns:
+        oneOf:
+          - const: ~
+          - type: array
+            description: "List of custom DNS servers"
+            items:
+                type: string
+                maxLength: 253
+                minLength: 1
+                uniqueItems: true

     nodes      :
         type        : array
         description : "List of Node specifications managed by this SWOP entity"